dan-42/ninja-wookie/NOTES.md

   - [x] add error-test with reinitialize device test
   - [x] improve example reinitialize device with printing error or success
  - [ ] add information to the README.md
+ - [ ] read_property-service
+ - [ ] read_property client  example
  - [ ] example script as client, sending reinit, write properties, and others in  sequence if successful
  - [ ] simple bacnet-browser:
  		-  send who-is,
  		-  try to read all properties of each device